Jake Roberts: Debut and championship pursuits (1986–1990)

-He then had a feud with "Ravishing" Rick Rude and his manager Bobby "The Brain" Heenan, who began a gimmick of selecting a woman from the crowd to kiss after each match.
-On the April 23, 1988 edition of WWF Superstars of Wrestling, Rude chose Roberts' real-life wife Cheryl, who refused the kiss and revealed that she was in fact the wife of Jake "The Snake".
+He then had a feud with "Ravishing" Rick Rude and his manager Bobby "the Brain" Heenan, who began a gimmick of selecting a woman from the crowd to kiss after each match.
+On the April 23, 1988 edition of WWF Superstars of Wrestling, Rude chose Roberts' real-life wife Cheryl, who refused the kiss and revealed that she was in fact the wife of Jake "the Snake".
 After Rude began insulting Roberts, Cheryl slapped him, angering Rude before Roberts ran out for the save.
 This began a heated feud throughout the summer of 1988, which escalated after Rude began wearing a pair of tights emblazoned with a visage of Mrs. Roberts, which an irate Roberts tore off.

 Roberts moved from the feud with Rude into a feud with André the Giant who was also managed by Bobby Heenan.
-On the March 11, 1989, episode of Saturday Night's Main Event XX, André got involved in a match between Rick Rude and Brutus "The Barber" Beefcake, siding with fellow Heenan Family member Rude.
+On the March 11, 1989, episode of Saturday Night's Main Event XX, André got involved in a match between Rick Rude and Brutus "the Barber" Beefcake, siding with fellow Heenan Family member Rude.
 Roberts came to the ring to help Beefcake, who eventually won by disqualification.
 Roberts used his snake Damien to scare Andre into an eventual "heart attack".
 Although the subsequent feud on the house show circuit saw André victorious after most of those matches, Roberts can claim a victory via disqualification over André after The Giant attacked special guest referee and former foe Big John Studd at WrestleMania V.

+During the first match of their feud in Los Angeles, André treated it like Jake was a jobber out there for an old fashioned squash match, giving Roberts virtually no offence and not selling anything Jake did to him.
+After the match, an angry Roberts physically confronted André in the locker room and told him that he had to give Jake something out there or the program just wouldn't work.
+The Giant simply answered "We're OK Boss.
+We're good now" and they went on from there.
+Jake later learned it had been a test from André to see if he went running to complain to management, or if he had the guts to confront him man to man.
+From then on André had no problem selling Jake's offence in the ring.